actix/actix-website/content/docs/websockets.md

 weight: 240
 ---

-Actix-web supports WebSockets with the `actix-web-actors` crate.
+Actix Web supports WebSockets with the `actix-web-actors` crate.
 It is possible to convert a request's `Payload` to a stream of [_ws::Message_][message] with a [_web::Payload_][payload] and then use stream combinators to handle actual messages, but it is simpler to handle websocket communications with an http actor.

 The following is an example of a simple websocket echo server: